-You are not alone; it’s often a common question that most German shepherds owners tend to ask.
-Nevertheless, such is a common behavior that is not only present in the German shepherd dogs only; other dog breeds present with such behavior.
+You are not alone; it’s often a common question that most German shepherds owners ask.
+Nevertheless, such is a common behavior that is not only present in the German shepherd dogs; many other dog breeds present with such behavior.

 Most probably, your German shepherd goes between your legs because it feels secure when around you, your dog trusts you, or he’s seeking attention.